wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 Finally, by relaxing the progress guarantee, TL is considerably less complicated compared with other wait-free STM designs.
 The reduction in complexity directly translates into increased throughput and decreased latency.

+TL runs two modes, a commit mode, where data items are write locked only before commit, and an encounter mode where locks are placed as early as when items are updated.
+Both modes leverage versioned locks as a way of detecting read-write and write-write conflicts.
+A versioned lock is a machine word that can be atomically read, written, and CAS'ed.
+It consists of two parts: a one bit field which is used as a spin lock, and the rest of the word as either a version number (commit mode) or an aligned pointer to the undo log (encounter mode).